DavidWells/davidwells-legacy-site/content/index.md

 I’m a full stack javascript developer in San Francisco currently working at [Serverless](http://serverless.com).

-Previously I was working at Mulesoft as the lead developer on UI/UX team.
-I founded [Inbound Now](http://www.inboundnow.com) (now advisor), where we make open source marketing software.
+Previously, I was working at Mulesoft as the lead developer on UI/UX team.
+Before that, I founded [Inbound Now](http://www.inboundnow.com), where we made open source inbound marketing software.

-Before that, I consulted with hundreds of companies helping them implement conversion optimization strategies to increase inbound web leads.

-You could call me a jack of all trades and a master of some.

-**JavaScript, Node, HTML, CSS, Marketing, UI and UX.** Are my passions
+Before becoming a developer, I was a marketing consultant working at HubSpot.
+I've helped hundreds of companies optimize site conversions and inbound lead generation.

+Today, I focus on **user experience**, **UI** and **product development**

 * See some of my [**projects**](/work)
 * Read the **[blog](/blog)**